online-ml/beaver/README.md

   <img src="digital_art.png" width="33%" align="right" />
 </div>

 Beaver is a system to deploy and maintain machine learning models.
 It is **designed for online machine learning models**.
-But it **also works with batch models** if all you want to do is inference and do model monitoring.
+But it **also works with batch models** if all you want to do is inference and performance monitoring.

 We want to provide a piece of software which takes care of the boring stuff, can be plugged into existing systems, and is fun to use.